tapio/live-server/CONTRIBUTING.md

 A few guiding principles: keep the app simple and small, focusing on what it's meant to provide: live reloading development web server.
 Avoid extra dependencies and the need to do configuration when possible and it makes sense.
 Minimize bloat.

+If you are adding a feature, think about if it could be an extenral middleware instead, possible bundled with `live-server` in its `middleware` folder.

 **New features should come with test cases!**

 **Run `npm test` to check that you are not introducing new bugs or style issues!**